Student Visa Refusal: Refused decisions can be overturned

-We’ve witnessed an increase in student visas applicants from countries previously thought of as “low risk” being refused.
+We’ve witnessed an increase in student visa refusal, with applicants from countries previously thought of as “low risk” being refused.

 This includes European passport holders.

 Lately we have worked on a number of cases where the Australian government has used its Genuine Temporary Entrant policy to refuse student visa extensions on the basis that applicants were assessed as not being genuine students.

 We have had several of these refusals overturned on review at the Administrative Appeals Tribunal.

 There maybe a good reason why an applicant fails to meet course attendance requirements such as health or personal issues.

 Circumstances may also prolong your studies, causing the Department of Immigration to question your validity as a genuine student.